By using this site, you agree to the Privacy Policy and Terms of Use.

 What Is Judicial Separation?

-Judicial separation is a legal process allowing a married couple to live separately while remaining legally married.
+Judicial separation in India is a legal process allowing a married couple to live separately while remaining legally married.
 It is often used to provide spouses with time apart without terminating the marriage.
 Unlike divorce, which legally ends a marriage, judicial separation does not dissolve the marriage and allows for the possibility of reconciliation.
 This option is important for couples with serious marital issues who do not want a divorce.
 Judicial Separation is covered under Section 10 of the Hindu Marriage Act, 1955 (HMA).
 Judicial separation in India can be formal or informal depending on local laws.

 What Is Section 10 Of The Hindu Marriage Act, 1955?